Divine-Star-Software/DivineVoxelEngine/README.md

   - Flora, Fluid, and Magma voxels have seperate meshes.
 - Voxel Substance Types
   - Solid
+    - All solid voxels.
+By default they check collision.
   - Transparent
+    - Any voxel that has transparent texture.
+Part of the same mesh as solid voxels.
   - Flora
+    - Any plant like voxel.
+Shader effect for wind is applied.
   - Fluid
+    - Renders as its own mesh.
+One mesh per world.
   - Magma
+    - Like fluid but no shader effects.
+Gives off light and is solid.
 - Voxel Pallet
   - A map of voxel state ids to numbers
   - Used to get the true voxel id for a world or chunk.